restful-ws/restful-ws.github.io/rest/understanding-rest.md

 What were the Web's key features?

-A Browsable Web of Linked Documents
+A Browsable Web of Linked Resources
-: A user would use the Web through a *browser* that could consume present the Web's documents.
+: A user would use the Web through a *browser* that could consume present the Web's resources, usually documents.
-The documents would contain links, enabling the user to direct the browser to other documents and interact with the Web's features.
+The representations, often HTML, would contain links, enabling the user to direct the browser to other resources and interact with the Web's features.

 Anarchically Managed Systems and Content
 : Content can be contributed by anyone.